-One of the best examples of how a brand is born comes from the DuPont Companies’ Lycra® Spandex fiber.
+One of the best examples of how a brand is born is the DuPont Companies’ Lycra® Spandex fiber.
 When made into a fabric, the fiber provides both stretch and recovery to the garments produced.
 It was quickly commercialized into women’s swimsuits, hosiery, and lingerie, and then over time into a variety of “fit” garments, including women’s tops, jeans, and leggings.
 A whole new market for Lycra emerged, but was not fulfilled in the higher performance areas for sports and exercise activities.
 We selected Lycra as an example of a brand that has gradually faded in recognition over time.

 How Ingredients Brands Are Born